About Finnish Lapphunds

 Health Problems

-This breed is regarded as extremely healthy with few genetic disorders or health problems other than those that affect any breed of dog, like elbow and hip dysplasia.
-There are two conditions that have been seen in the Finnish Lapphund:
+This breed is regarded as very healthy with few genetic disorders or health problems other than those that affect any breed of dog, like elbow and hip dysplasia.
+There are two conditions that have DNA tests for the Finnish Lapphund:

 • Progressive retinal atrophy (PRA; affects the eyes)